awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

 ### Configuring inventory collection with one click \(console\)<a name="sysman-inventory-config-collection-one-click"></a>

-Use the following procedure to configure Systems Manager Inventory for all managed instances in your AWS account and in a single AWS Region\.
+Use the following procedure to configure Systems Manager Inventory for all managed instances in your Amazon Web Services account and in a single AWS Region\.

 **To configure all of your managed instances in the current Region for Systems Manager inventory**